Tag: cocoa-powder

 Tapioca Pudding

 A decent amount of hands-on work, but delightful warm or cold.
-The milk can be replaced with dairy-free alternatives (up to ⅔ coconut milk).
+The milk can be replaced with dairy-free alternatives.
 Makes 3½ cups.

 Ingredients Step